Mission

 2025

-20 March: Science evening with Professors Catherine Boileau and Michel Goldman at Delen Bank in Brussels.
+March 20: scientific evening with Professors Catherine Boileau and Michel Goldman at Delen Bank in Brussels

-2 May: 202 genomes collected for GEMS research thanks to the participation of patients from around the world.
+May 2: 202 genomes collected for GEMS research thanks to the participation of patients from all over the world

-6 September: Conference for the British Marfan association, Marfan Trust, Birmingham.
+September 6: Conference for the English Marfan association, Marfan Trust, Birmingham

-17 October: Our partnerships with the Belgian, French, Luxembourgish, Spanish, English and American Marfan associations are joined by the Malaysian Marfan Association
+October 17: In addition to our partnerships with the Belgian, French, Luxembourgish, Spanish, English, and American Marfan patient associations, the Malaysian Marfan association joins us

-26 November: Professor Bart Loeys receives the RaDiOrg Edelweiss Award for his commitment to rare diseases
+November 26: Professor Bart Loeys receives the RaDiOrg Edelweiss Prize for his commitment to rare diseases

 2024